And this is Helen. Those of you who read our book already know her 🙂 Helen is a Product Marketing Manager. And we’re like “wait, who?”. Of

-When Segment was launching their new feature, the product team was sure that success teams in other companies are their targeting audience and best customers.
-But wait, do they have an authority of the budgets?
+When Segment was launching their new feature, the product team was sure that successful teams in other companies are their targeting audience and best customers.
+But wait, do they have the authority over the budgets?
 No!
 And that is what PMMs told them.

 “And while the PM team is developing the idea and getting beta customers, you should kind of be a fly on the wall listening to the use cases and then as you get close to launch, ramp back up again so that you’re defining the key use cases, the key audience, key messaging packaging, positioning, go to market roadmap.” — says Diana.